Flood of record requests hamper Oregon election officials - KTVZ

 Robinson and the county counsel are the only staff to handle them and it is “time consuming to say the least,” he said.

+Crook County Clerk Cheryl Seely also said her office has seen an increase in public records request over the past few months, adding to the workload "but at this time, not to the point of needing additional staff."

+Jefferson County Clerk Kate Zemke said her office "has seen a significant increase as well."

-Oregon elections officials are combatting false information with public service announcements on radio, TV and the internet, describing election integrity and the ease of voting in Oregon.
+Oregon elections officials are combating false information with public service announcements on radio, TV and the internet, describing election integrity and the ease of voting in Oregon.

 Oregon was the first state to institute vote-by-mail, in which ballots are mailed to voters who can return them either by mail or at official, secured, drop-off boxes.
 Monday marked one month before ballots will start to be mailed out to voters in Oregon, on Oct.
 19, Scroggin said.
 The last day to print and mail ballots to military and overseas voters is Saturday.